CHTC/chtc-website-source/_uw-research-computing/hpc-overview.md

 on the HPC Cluster** in our efforts to maintain filesystem performance for all users.

-**Local scratch space** is available on each execute node in `/local/$USER` and is automatically cleaned out upon completion of scheduled job sessions (interactive or non-interactive).
+**Local scratch space** is available on each execute node in `/local/$USER`.
+This space is **NOT** automatically cleaned out, so if you use this space, be sure to remove the files before the end of your job script or interactive session.

 ## Tools for managing home and software space